sandovarghese/DSML_Oct_2024/README.md

 Each model was evaluated using R Score, Mean Absolute Error (MAE), Mean Squared Error (MSE), and Root Mean Squared Error (RMSE) on the test set.
 Here’s how the models performed:

-•	Linear Regression: R2=0.92, MAE = 3669, RMSE = 5081
+•	Linear Regression: R2=0.54, MAE = 8681, RMSE = 12366
-•	Random Forest: R2=0.96, MAE = 2466, RMSE = 3546
+•	Random Forest: R2=0.71, MAE = 6730, RMSE = 9870
-•	XGBoost: R2=0.97, MAE = 2275, RMSE = 3309
+•	XGBoost: R2=0.71, MAE = 6922, RMSE = 9936

-XGBoost gave the best R2 results, smallest error in prediction, capturing the nuances of the data better than the other models.
+Random Forest and XGBoost gave the best R2 results, smallest error in prediction, capturing the nuances of the data better than the other models.

+d.
+Model Tuning

+Model tuning is performed on both RF Model and XGBoost model.
+After the tuning models are evaluated, their results are:

+•	Random Forest: R2=0.77, MAE = 6054, RMSE = 8650
+•	XGBoost: R2=0.83, MAE = 5129, RMSE = 7420
+		Hence, we are opting XGBoost model for prediction.
 4. Deployment

+a.
+Saving the Model
+To deploy the model for prediction, we have to save the model.
+Here, we are using pickle for that.

+b.
+Web App
+After saving the model, we can create a streamlit app to allow users to input the feature, so that model can predict the sales for given future date.

 5. Recommendations
 	Since, data proves that discounts boost sales, as well as sales on holidays are on lower side, and some regions and store type contribute more to sales.